Jimbomaniak/3_bars/README.md

 # 3_bars
+# Prerequisites:
-Prerequisites: Scripts need a list of bars in JSON format.
+Scripts need a list of bars in JSON format.
 Just copy the file 'Bars.json' to the directory with the script.
 List of bars can be downloaded directly from http://data.mos.ru/opendata/export/1796/json/2/1

+Run in console pip install -r requirements.txt to install 3rd party modules.

-This script can help you to determine 3 things:
+# This script can help you to determine 3 things:

 Biggest bar

 Smallest bar

 Closest to you bar

-How to use:
+# How to use:

-Install Python Geocoding Toolbox, using pip with:

-pip install geopy

-Or, download a wheel or source archive from PyPI.

 data - a list of bars in JSON format and returns bar (name).